Interim Executive Director

 Star Hang Nga Rush

 Star Rush has held faculty and administration appointments at colleges and university in Washington state.
 She has taught writing, American Literature, and creative writing.
 Star earned her Master’s Degree in English Studies, Nonfiction, from Western Washington University.
 Star has served as Interim President and Provost & Vice President of Academic Affairs for Cornish College of the Arts.
 Her photography has appeared in the United States, London, the Netherlands, and Europe, as well as magazines Actual Colors May Vary, Askar Magazine, Camerapixo, Dodho.com and featured on international sites and publications: Resource Magazine, wired.it, and Volksrant.
 Her poetry and short stories have appeared in Hawaii Review, Fireweed, and others.
 Her cultural essays about connected mobile photography have appeared in iPhonegraphy.com, wearejuxt.com, dprConnect, iPhoneogenic.com, and others.
 She is currently serves on the Cultural Arts Commission-City of Kirkland.

 Pat Colyar is a longtime ceramics technician at the Kirkland Arts Center and has taught ceramics since 1988.
 She enjoys helping people learn about the joys of clay work while discovering their own abilities.
 She specializes in making functional ceramic ware and two-dimensional wall pieces.

-Senior Ceramics Technician
+Assistant Ceramics Technician